Sohagsrz/dropshippingbd-addon/README.md

-# 🚀 DropshippingBD Addon for WooCommerce
+# 🚀 Dropshipping.Com.BD Addon for WooCommerce

 A powerful WordPress plugin that seamlessly imports products from **Mohasagor.com.bd** API to your WooCommerce store with advanced features, beautiful UI, and comprehensive management tools.